kobenguyent/codeceptjs-testrail/readme.md

   - `suiteId`: when your project is not under the single-suite mode, `suiteId` is needed.
 When you don't provide the `suiteId`, the first `suiteId` will be used as default.
   - `projectId` (Required): The project Id which is from the Testrail.
 This should be provided to make this plugin works
   - `runName` (Optional): your desired test run name.
 If you done provide this test run name, default test run name is as `This is a new test run on ${dd/mm/yyy H:M}` which is current day.
+  - `plan - existingPlanId`: if you provide an existing plan ID, the new test run is added to that test plan.
+  - `plan - name`: your desired plan name
+  - `plan - description`: your desired description to your test plan
+  - `configuration`: provide the created configuration group name - configuration name that you want to add to the test run.
+If you don't provide anything or wrong either group name or config name, there will be no configuration added to test run.